 Attackers can use the Compression Ratio Info-leak Made Easy (CRIME) attack to reconstruct cookie values using feedback from the web server, allowing them to capture encrypted messages.
 This is achieved by replacing byte sequences in a compression algorithm.
 CRIME attacks can be prevented by using the latest browser versions.

-Hackers commonly use the Browser Reconnaissance and Exfiltration via Adaptive Compression of Hypertext (BREACH attack) to target HTTP compression.
+Hackers commonly use Browser Reconnaissance and Exfiltration via Adaptive Compression of Hypertext (BREACH attack) to target HTTP compression.
 In this, the attacker uses a man-in-the-middle attack to connect the client’s browser to a third-party website with TLS enabled.
 This way, they can continuously monitor traffic between the web server and client browsers.
 Some ways to prevent BREACH attacks include:

 - Disabling HTTP compression